Photography By: Jakob Layman

 But with plenty on his plate already, how did Chef Cimarusti end up at the Ace?
 Celebrity Chef Michael Cimarusti

-A precious day off might look like this: Chef Cimarusti browses local produce at either the Hollywood or Santa Monica Farmers Market.
+A precious day off might look like this: browsing local produce at either the Hollywood or Santa Monica Farmers Market.
 Then he zips over to Highland Park mainstay Cookbook Market for some locally and ethically sourced protein.
 After that, it’s back home again, which is where the creative sparks really start to fly.
-He’ll often arrange the ingredients—vegetables, seasonings, meat, etc.—in a sort-of edible collage to not only provide a visual representation of the dish for other chefs, but also to determine how the flavors and colors will complement and amplify each other.
+He often arranges ingredients in an edible collage to preview flavors, colors and presentation for both chefs and future guests.

-If anything’s certain, he’s mastered the art of beautifully simple cooking.
+One thing’s certain—he’s mastered the art of simple cooking done beautifully.
 The result: expertly prepared, wholesome meals that place fresh ingredients front and center, elevating all the best aspects of new Californian cuisine.

 There are numerous other dishes worthy of consideration.
-Those who are vegetable-inclined will likely devour the roasted carrots, which retain all the earthy comforts of a classic root vegetable dish with an additional unexpected sweet-and-spicy zing thanks to red onions and chopped Mission figs scattered across the top.
+Vegetable lovers will want to dig into the roasted carrots.
+They deliver all the earthy comfort of a classic root dish, elevated by a sweet-and-spicy kick from red onions and chopped Mission figs scattered on top.
 Or perhaps your server will recommend the bucatini a cacio e pepe—after all, who can deny that a twirl of noodles belong with creamy butter, cheese and a dash of cracked black pepper?
 At Best Girl, the food feels satisfyingly decadent without being overly indulgent.
 Chef Cimarusti himself recommends the duck breast, served tender, surrounded by roasted Tokyo turnips, black olives and seasoned with citrus and coriander.

 927 S Broadway